-Aziz Ansari is the latest Hollywood star to be accused of sexual misconduct, and many aren’t sure how to feel about it.
+Aziz Ansari is the yet another Hollywood star to be accused of sexual misconduct, and many aren’t sure how to feel about it.
 It’s not that they don’t believe his accuser — they just think the situation may have been blown out of proportion.
 An overwhelming number of people have come to the defense of Ansari, but here’s why they shouldn’t.

 A woman detailed her experience with Ansari

 The allegations against Ansari were in the form of an anonymous report on Babe.net.
 A woman who went by the pseudonym “Grace” detailed her sexual experience with the actor, which she said left her feeling “violated.”

 When Ansari wore a Time’s Up pin to stand against sexual assault and harassment at the 2018 Golden Globes, Grace knew she had to speak out.
 “It was actually painful to watch him win and accept an award,” she admitted.
 “And absolutely cringeworthy that he was wearing the Time’s Up pin.
 I think that started a new fire, and it kind of made it more real.”